uwePhillPhelps/IAP-2024/Tutorials/Part 1/6 - Functions II.md

 <img src="../images/FixNoteOff-pianoroll.png" />

-## Exercise 4: Fix noteoff - What's wrong?
+## Exercise 4: Fix noteoff - A possible solution

 The cause of the problem is that our iapProj program cannot (yet) 'remember' that an earlier note is being held when the second note is released.
 The iapProj simply switches off the oscillator if the note velocity is zero.